FATHIMA101/AutoInsight---Neo4j-Based-Multi-Agent-GraphRAG-Framework-for-Vehicle-Diagnostic-Reasoning/README.md

 # AutoInsight---Neo4j-Based-Multi-Agent-GraphRAG-Framework-for-Vehicle-Diagnostic-Reasoning
 AutoInsight is an intelligent assistant that converts raw CAN data into structured insights using a Neo4j-based knowledge graph and multi-agent system.
 It enables users to query vehicle behavior in natural language without deep protocol knowledge, making diagnostics faster, accurate, and accessible.
+# Overview of Controller Area Network (CAN)
+The Controller Area Network (CAN) is a reliable communication protocol developed by Bosch, widely used in modern, especially autonomous and electric vehicles.
+It enables real-time communication between Electronic Control Units (ECUs), which manage key vehicle functions like engine control, braking, and battery systems.

+CAN data consists of compact, encoded messages that are efficient for machines but difficult for humans to interpret.
+These messages use identifiers (CAN IDs) and contain multiple signals packed into a few bytes.
+Decoding them requires DBC (Database CAN) files, which define how signals are extracted using bit positions, scaling factors, and offsets.

+In autonomous vehicles, the volume of CAN data is significantly higher due to continuous sensor and actuator communication.
+This makes manual analysis complex and time-consuming, especially for junior engineers or non-experts.

+ECUs operate in real time and constantly exchange critical data via CAN.
+As vehicle systems grow more connected and automated, understanding CAN data becomes essential for diagnostics, safety, and performance—requiring advanced tools to simplify interpretation.